DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 - 4.3.1 Voice
     - 📗**Voice of Internet Protocol (VoIP)**: set of technologies that enables voice to be sent over a packet network
     - As more orgs switch to VoIP, protocols like SIP become more common, and introducing additional management, either via dedicated voice VLANs, or by establishing quality of service (QoS) levels to ensure voice traffic priority
     - 🔥SIPS, the secure version of the Session Initialization Protocol for VoIP, adds TLS encryption to keep the session initialization process secure. 📝SIPS and SRTP are appropriate for a VoIP environment, but are not generally a complete solution for a modern multimedia collaboration platform like Microsoft Teams, Zoom, or WebEx.
 (Modern collaboration platforms support TLS throughout their communications allowing clients to securely connect to the service and to encrypt communications.)
+Media packets can be encrypted by using the Secure Real-time Transport Protocol (SRTP).
+When SRTP is used, keys are generally exchanged by the SIP protocol.
          - 🍉SIP is primarily used for initiating, maintaining, and terminating real-time communication sessions.
 It handles the setup and teardown of calls or sessions.
 It deals with the signaling aspect of a communication session, including establishing session parameters.
+It does not carry the actual media between each endpoint.
          - 🍉RTP is used for the actual transmission of media streams (like audio and video) once the session has been established.
 After the SIP protocol has established a VoIP call, RTP is used to carry the audio data between the caller and receiver during the call.
+RTP settings are negotiated between endpoints by Session Initiation Protocol (SIP)
     - Web-based voice apps can be more difficult to manage, causing additional unplanned bandwidth consumption
     - In most cases, VoIP is only able to be encrypted between 📝compatible VoIP solutions, which is usually only those products provided by the same VoIP vendor, or VoIP endpoints that are from the same VoIP vendor or provider
     - VoIP is at risk for 📝caller ID spoofing, 📝vishing, call manager 📝software/firmware attacks, phone 📝hardware attacks, 📝DoS, 📝MitM/on-path attacks, 📝spoofing, and 📝switch hopping.